OttoDIY/blockly/README.md

 This software can work offline (standalone) by installing it on your computer.
 Depending on your operating system the installation files are already available or you have to create them yourself.

-### Windows
+### Windows and MacOS

 Download the installer from the [releases page](https://github.com/OttoDIY/blockly/releases).
-After the software is installed in your PC, it is ready to use immediately, you do not need to import Arduino libraries or any additional swtup for the boards because it comes with a copy of the Arduino CLI, it is all in one software!, you will be ready to upload codes directly to your robot or any other Arduino project via USB.
+After the software is installed in your PC, it is ready to use immediately, you do not need to import Arduino libraries or any additional setup for the boards because it comes with a copy of the Arduino CLI, it is all in one software!, you will be ready to upload codes directly to your robot or any other Arduino project via USB.

 If your computer do not recognize the USB device or Otto, you have to install the CH340 or CH341 or FTDI driver that is in the ["driversUSB" folder](https://github.com/OttoDIY/blockly/tree/master/driversUSB) or download from [this link](https://sparks.gogo.co.nz/ch340.html)

-### MacOS

-TODO

 ### Linux